Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Related Work

 \section{Related Work}

-\citet{Yan2020} has attempted to mitigate bias in the multimodal dataset FI; they used two common approaches, namely data balancing and fairness adversarial learning. \citet{berk2017convex} introduced convex regularisers that assist linear regression and logistic regression. \cite{survey,snapshot} are two surveys of fairness in ML, but most approaches are concerned with classification problems, particularly binary classification.
-Regression problems did not catch as much attention, however, there are few approaches that mostly rely on quantising the regression labels, hence, transforming the problem into a classification problem, and then use one of several approaches \cite{gorrostieta2019gender,agarwal2019fair}. \citet{gorrostieta2019gender} apply this in the scope of Speech Emotion Recognition (SER), while \citet{agarwal2019fair} consider it in crime rate prediction and law school students' GPA prediction. \citet{narasimhan2020pairwise} provides a framework for pairwise comparisons to optimise fairness constraints in ranking problems.
+\citet{Yan2020} has attempted to mitigate bias in the multimodal dataset First Impressions (FI); they used two common approaches, namely data balancing and fairness adversarial learning. \citet{berk2017convex} introduced convex regularisers that assist linear regression and logistic regression. \cite{survey,snapshot} are two surveys about fairness in ML, but most approaches are concerned with classification problems, particularly binary classification.
+Regression problems did not catch as much attention, however, there are few approaches that mostly rely on quantising the regression labels, hence, transforming the problem into a classification problem, and then use one of several approaches \cite{agarwal2019fair,gorrostieta2019gender}. \citet{gorrostieta2019gender} apply this in the scope of Speech Emotion Recognition (SER), while \citet{agarwal2019fair} consider it in crime rate prediction and law school students' GPA prediction. \citet{narasimhan2020pairwise} provides a framework for pairwise comparisons to optimise fairness constraints in ranking problems.

-Due to mischaracterisation of the reasons of bias in the FI dataset, we believe that \citet{Yan2020} did not actually manage to solve the bias in the FI dataset.
-The reason is for that is twofold.
+Due to the bias mischaracterisation in the FI dataset, we believe that \cite{Yan2020} did not actually manage to solve the bias in the FI dataset.
+The reason for this is twofold.

-First, they used adversarial learning which trains a model that learns a different representation of the input features that maintains the performance to be as high as possible whilst not leaking any information about the protected variable.
+First, they employed adversarial learning which trains a model that learns a different representation of the input features that maintains the performance to be as high as possible whilst not leaking any information about the protected variable.
 This technique, however, could severely deteriorate some important features that happen to correlate with the protected variable, for example, an audio feature like pitch correlates with gender \cite{schuller2013computational}.
-The results reported by \citet{Yan2020} for adversarial learning have very poor performance for the original problem, where they score just slightly better than a constant predictor baseline.
+The results reported by \cite{Yan2020} for adversarial learning have very poor performance for the original problem, where they score just slightly worse than a constant predictor baseline.
 We will demonstrate further why this technique is not capable to address the problem at hand.